The 30 square mile Tookany/Tacony-Frankford watershed is shown in purple on the map below.

 The Tacony-Frankford Creek section lies within the Philadelphia neighborhoods of: Bridesburg, Cedarbrook, East Oak Lane, East Mt.
 Airy, Feltonville, Fern Rock, Fox Chase Frankford, Germantown, Harrowgate, Hunting Park, Juniata Park, Lawncrest, Logan, Nicetown Northwood, Ogontz, Olney, Oxford Circle, Port Richmond, and West Oak Lane.

 The Tookany Creek section of the watershed (north of Cheltenham Avenue) contains 25.37 stream miles.
 This includes the headwater tributaries in Abington and Cheltenham, as well as Jenkintown and parts of Rockledge and Springfield.
 The six main tributaries are:

 - Leeches Run

 - Mill Run

 - Rock Creek

-The Tacony-Frankford section of the watershed (south of Cheltenham Ave.) contains 6.8 total linear miles of stream.
-The Tookany Creek is renamed the Tacony Creek as it leaves Montgomery County and enters Philadelphia at Cheltenham Avenue.
-Tacony Creek then becomes Frankford Creek when it joins the historic Wingohocking Creek at I Street and Ramona by the Juniata Golf Course.
+The Tacony-Frankford section of the watershed (south of Cheltenham Ave.) contains 6.8 stream miles.
+The Tookany is renamed Tacony as it leaves Montgomery County, flowing through Philadelphia’s Tacony Creek Park from Cheltenham Avenue to the Juniata Golf Course.
+It becomes Frankford Creek when it joins the historic Wingohocking Creek at I Street and Ramona Avenue by the Juniata Golf Course.
 The creek flows into the Delaware River just south of the Betsy Ross Bridge.